sfeister/sidekick-epics-docs/docs/pi-first-boot.md

 * Raspberry Pi (I used a Raspberry Pi 4, but any should work)
 * Flashed microSD card from prior instructions
 * Ethernet cable
-* Wired or wireless router
+* Wired or wireless router, with internet connection
+* Personal computer

 ## Steps
 ### Boot your Raspberry Pi for the first time (10 minutes)